“Dancing is creating a sculpture that is visible only for a moment.” - Erol Ozan

 Find out what people are dancing these days in this complete guide to couples dancing!

 Various styles of waltz developed in different places around the world over time.
-To choose the right dance classes, you should know more about the different styles of waltz.
+To choose the right dance classes london (or elsewhere), you should know more about the different styles of waltz.

 I could tell you that Viennese Waltz is danced over musical phrases made up of 8 measures and that the average tempo is around 150 beats per minute but, unless you study music, you probably won't be interested.
 The important thing to remember that it isn’t very fast and there are several types of Viennese waltzes (both International and American).
 Partners dance closely together and can also separate.